JeanPerriault/nut-1/README.md

 /usr/share/nut/driver.list
 ```

-This table is also available link:http://www.networkupstools.org/stable-hcl.html[online].
+This table is also available on official NUT website: [Stable Hardware Compatibility List](http://www.networkupstools.org/stable-hcl.html)

-If your driver has vanished, see the link:FAQ.html[FAQ] and <<Upgrading_notes,Upgrading notes>>.
+If your driver has vanished, see the link: [FAQ](http://www.networkupstools.org/docs/FAQ.html) and <<Upgrading_notes,Upgrading notes>>.

 ### Generic Device Drivers